CVSwitch/assignment_homepage/README.md

-### Assignment 4: Interview Prep Tool Enhancement (20 marks)
+### Assignment 4: Interview Prep Tool Enhancement (15 marks)
 **Due Date**: [Specify due date]

 #### Requirements
-1. Create an interactive interview preparation chat system:
+1. Create an interactive interview preparation chat system: (UI should be similar to any chat system's)
 2. <img width="1272" alt="image" src="https://github.com/user-attachments/assets/f1e3b014-f2f9-405b-8b0e-f2572c22f1ba" />

 3. Features to Implement:
    - User can select which round it is , paste in the job description and select which resume they want to prepare on.
-   - Given above context, implement a chat based ui where the bot asks the interview questions relevant to above info.
+   - Given above context, implement **a chat based ui** where the bot asks the interview questions relevant to above info.
    - Response analysis and feedback
    - You can either use static stored questions or use any open source LLM or gpt api for question generation.
    - Focus will be on the design part and not the api calling.